braedynl/CSE231-020-SS20/GLOSSARY.md

 c = my_function(1, 2)
 ```

+#### Return

-**Return** - The output value of a function, usually based on actions performed on the arguments.
+The output value of a function, usually based on actions performed on the arguments.

 Example:
 ```python